HU-TI-DEV/TI-S3/infrastructuur/Python_Virtual_Environment/README.md

 ## Python processes

-To view all running Python processes you can do the following:
+To view all running Python processes you can do the following.

 ```bash
 ps -ef | grep python
 ```

 If needed you can kill them by their process id.
-Example given, killing Python process with id 2430:
+Example given, killing Python process with id 2430.

 ```bash
 kill -9 2430